OrthoFinder/RECUR/docs/installation.markdown

   Please note that even if RECUR has a IQ-TREE2 binary shipped with it, running `make install USE_CONDA=false` will reinstall IQ-TREE2 to `~/local/bin` if you do not have IQ-TREE2 installed globally.
 If you already have IQ-TREE2 installed globally, the isntallation of IQ-TREE2 will be skipped.
 The same as RECUR.
 By default, `make install USE_CONDA=false` will install the latest version of IQ-TREE2 and RECUR.
 If you wish to override your older version of those two softwares, you can run `make install USE_CONDA=false FORCE=true`.

   You can also utilise the Makefile to only update the IQ-TREE2 binary.
 Running `make install_iqtree2 USE_CONDA=false FORCE=true` will only force to install/update the IQ-TREE2 binary inside the `~/local/bin`.
 If you have `sudo` access, you can also run `make install_iqtree2 USE_CONDA=false FORCE=true SYSTEM_WIDE=true` to install IQ-TREE2 inside `/usr/local/bin`.
+The default IQ-TREE2 version is `2.4.0`.
+To change the default version, you can run `make install_iqtree2 USE_CONDA=false FORCE=true IQTREE_VERSION=2.4.1` for instance.

   Once the IQ-TREE2 binary has installed, `make install USE_CONDA=false` will create a virtual enviroment named `recur_env` inside the `RECUR` scoure code directory, then install RECUR inside that virtual environment.
 Having installed RECUR, it will copy the recur binary file from the virtual environment to a `~/local/bin`.